dehsgr/node-red-contrib-evohome/README.md

 Evohome Status periodically polls the status of evohome servers.
 The interval in seconds can be set.
 To disable periodically polling, just set interval to 0 (zero).
 You might manually poll date via input message.
 Note: The first poll creates session only, there is no data fetching on first poll.

 Evohome Status returns the zone-id, the name of the zone, the temperature, and the cuttent setpoint value.
-Evohome Status will send a message per thermostat. the msg.payload looks like:
+It will send a message per thermostat.
+The msg.payload looks like:

 `{ id: "1234567", name: "bedroom", currentTemperature: 22, targetTemperature: 22 }`